adobe-target/slate/source/index.html.md

 ### Authentication

 The Profile API can be secured by turning authentication on from the Target UI as [described here](https://marketing.adobe.com/resources/help/en_US/target/ov2/c_profile-api-settings.html).
 Once authentication is switched ON, all profile API requests must have the profile authentication token set in the request headers.
-The token itself can be generated using the Target UI or using the steps explained above.
+The token itself can be generated using the Target UI or using the steps explained above in the [Profile Authentication Token section](#authentication-tokens).

 ### Metering